Written by:

 2. Configure the popup

-Click on the gears symbol on the layer tree view and select the layer config. option.
+On the layer tree view click and select the layer config. option.

 The dropdown includes options for: